 Tourists and visitors to Thailand may claim a VAT refund on goods purchased in the country.

-To qualify, you must not be a Thai national or have a home in Thailand and purchase the goods from stores displaying a ‘VAT refund for tourists’ sign.
-Also, you must leave the country within 60 days of the purchase.
+To qualify, you must not be a Thai national or have a home in Thailand, and you must purchase the goods from stores displaying a ‘VAT refund for tourists’ sign.
+Also, you’ll need to leave the country within 60 days of the purchase.
 The minimum value for qualifying goods is ฿2,000 (including VAT).

 Visitors should request a ‘refund application for tourists’ form when purchasing goods.
 This can either be handed in at the relevant counter at the airport on departure or sent to the Revenue Department.
 The Tourism Authority of Thailand provides full details.